Strategic research agenda 'Rethinking public interests in international and European law (2022-2026)'

 Research strand B: ‘Regulation in the public interest: Disruptive technologies in peace and security’

-This research strand will address regulation to safeguard and promote public interests.
+This research strand addresses regulation to safeguard and promote public interests.
 It focuses, in particular, on the development of the international regulatory framework for the military applications of disruptive technologies and the arms race in conventional and non-conventional weapons.
 The public interest of peace and security serves as the prime conceptual framework in this strand.

 Research strand C: ‘Public interest(s) inside/within international and European institutions and their practices’